 - a.
 No grade below C is permitted in the program.
 Students can only repeat a course one (1) time. - b.
 A student that withdrew from the program may be readmitted after consideration by the APRG Committee.
 Readmission is considered on an individual basis.
-The application should be accompanied by a letter from the applicant showing evidence of professional growth achieved during the time out of the program and employment. - 4.
-The recommended "time frame" for completing the undergraduate nursing degree is two-three years.
-To this end students are provided a curriculum guide, to follow as advised. - Methods of evaluation may include: Reliable standardized tests. - Final grade for the nursing class course syllabus. - Petitions may be submitted to the Admissions, Progressions, Retention and Grievance (APRG) Committee. - A student may petition credit transfer to the APRG Committee through their advisor. - Petitions are normally submitted for the purpose of accepting comparable credits earned previously or at another location. - Petitions for exemption from prerequisites and specific departmental policies are not normally considered. - Students should petition for unusual or uncontrollable circumstances, upon the advice and with the consent of their advisor. - Petitions must include the student's signature and their advisor's signature, then be submitted to the chairperson of the APRG Committee.
+The application should be accompanied by a letter from the applicant showing evidence of professional growth achieved during the time out of the program and employment.

+- 4. The recommended "time frame" for completing the undergraduate nursing degree is two-three years.
+To this end students are provided a curriculum guide, to follow as advised. - Petitions may be submitted to the Admissions, Progressions, Retention and Grievance (APRG) Committee. - A student may petition credit transfer to the APRG Committee through their advisor. - 5.
+Petitions - Petitions are normally submitted for the purpose of accepting comparable credits earned previously or at another location. - Petitions for exemption from prerequisites and specific School of Nursing policies are not normally considered. - Students should petition for unusual or uncontrollable circumstances, upon the advice and with the consent of their advisor. - Petitions must include the student's signature and their advisor's signature, then be submitted to the chairperson of the APRG Committee.
 Petitions are placed in the student's permanent file following the final decision.